-We Can’t Get Enough Of This Vintage Racing Jaguar E-Type Sliding Around Goodwood Circuit
+We Can’t Get Enough of This Vintage Jaguar E-Type on Goodwood Circuit

 Put a great driver in a car with big power and skinny tires and watch in amazement.

 Goodwood has a few events per year, with the most widely known event, the Festival of Speed, happening in autumn.
 Springtime heralds the Members Meeting races, and that’s where we find this 1961 Jaguar F-type Fixed Head Coupe racing a Ferrari “Breadvan.”
 As with all Goodwood races, the speeds are high and the racing is close, but this Jaguar puts on an incredible show.